Idan-sh/Post-Manager/README.md

 8. `Animations and Transitions`
    - Incorporates animations and transitions using MUI, CSS, and React Motion to enhance user experience.

+9. `Scroll to First Post`
+   - Adds a convenient button that, when clicked, scrolls to the first post on the currently viewed page.
+   - Includes smooth scrolling animation for a seamless user experience.

 <br>